azuline/repertoire/README.md

 1. Install backend with `pip install -e .` (to a virtualenv if you'd like).
 2. Configure the backend (see [Configuration](##Configuration)).
 3. Compile frontend in `frontend/` with `yarn build`.
+4. Generate an authentication token with `repertoire token`.
+5. Run!

 Or, as a set of shell commands,